 5) Publish content consistently

-Having a consistent publishing schedule can help keep your team more focused while also setting readers’ expectations.
-You must pick a publishing schedule that is realistic for your team and relevant to your niche.
+A consistent publishing schedule can help keep your team focused while setting readers’ expectations.
+You must pick a realistic publishing schedule for your team.
 You should always prioritize quality over quantity.
-In other words, having a handful of high-quality stories is a lot better than having a bunch of mediocre content that no one wants to read.
+In other words, having a handful of high-quality stories is better than having mediocre content no one wants to read.

 6) Distribute content widely

 As media continues to evolve, so does the packaging and distribution of content.
 When packaging your content, you need to consider a couple of points.
-First, you need to view all the different content formats.
-At the moment, brand journalism exists in the form of blogs, stand-alone websites, podcasts, video series, newsletters, and print publications.
+First, consider all the different content formats.
+Brand journalism exists in blogs, stand-alone websites, podcasts, video series, newsletters, and print publications.

-Before creating content, you should think about how you can better tell their stories to your target audience.
+Before creating content, think about the best way to tell stories to your target audience.
 Would members of your target audience like to listen to your story during their morning run?
 Is it more likely that they will become engrossed in a lengthy written feature?
 Is video the perfect way to highlight the company’s work?
 Frequently, a story may need multiple elements to enhance its impact.
 For this reason, you might have to produce a story accompanied by high-resolution images and short video clips.

-When it’s time for content distribution, you can send out content through your company’s email list.
+When it’s time for distribution, you can send content through your company’s email list.
 This is because existing customers and subscribers are the best sources of initial feedback for a company’s content.
-Secondly, social media platforms can also offer unique opportunities to repurpose and promote your content.
+Secondly, social media platforms can offer unique opportunities to repurpose and promote your content.

 7) Measurement of Success

 Finally, it helps to have tangible ways to gauge whether you are headed in the right direction.
-A combination of traffic and social media shares is what brands currently use to track success.
+Most brands track success using a combination of traffic and social media metrics.
 There is no exact formula to measure the impact of your brand journalism.
 Even so, some things that you can keep track of include traffic, bounce rate, social shares, and publications.

 Conclusion

 Brand journalism offers companies and marketers an exciting new opportunity to create a narrative about the brand and present it to the public.
-Be that as it may, you need to be patient when it comes to creating content.
-After all, it can take time to create a positive brand image, and it is an ongoing process.
-However, with a bit of patience and skill, you can create content that builds a positive brand reputation and increases sales.
+Creating a positive brand image takes time and is an ongoing process.
+With patience and skill, you can create content that builds a positive brand reputation and increases sales.